 - If you want your bike cleaned after the race for $10, we have a fundraiser for the Girl Guides at the finish line.
 By the time you have had your 2nd beer the bike should be looking like new again.
 This means you can put it straight in the garage and not think about it again for a few weeks without feeling too guilty.

 - Most importantly be safe out there.
 Focus on the journey, not the destination.
 If an opportunity arises to help someone out with a break down or at crash then take it.
-Karma will pay you back in spades.
+Karma will pay you back in spades one day.
 Record your time lost and we will credit it back to you.
 Traditionally we have the friendliest riders and volunteers out on course, it’s a tradition well worth preserving.